edgexfoundry/edgex-docs/docs_src/examples/app-service-examples/camera-management/Ch-CameraManagement.md

 ![default pipelines state](./images/multiple-pipelines-default.png)

 1. Expand a pipeline to see its status.
-This includes important information aush as elapsed time, latency, frames per second, and elapsed time.
+This includes important information such as elapsed time, latency, frames per second, and elapsed time.
    ![select-camera](./images/running-pipelines.png)

 1. In the terminal where you started the app, once the pipeline is started, this log message will pop up.